 Waited until the plants died down and then dug for TREASURE.
 Found treasure and in some cases I dug too early and the potatoes were tiny - but still OK - the "could not wait" syndrome.
 When the plants look rather dead - that's when you find the treasure.

 Fab for potato salad, baked, or boiled with butter and coated with a touch of garlic and butter.
 SECRET RECIPE - learned a trick - slice the potatoes lengthwise and set on an oiled tray (a bit more oil than a spray) and preheat the oiled tray in the oven for about 10 mins at 200C.
 Place in the potatoes and bake - times vary so watch them.
+Rice bran oil is really good for crispiness.
 You get CRISP potatoes.

 The hard part is finding the seed potatoes so watch the nurseries and look on line.
 Spring is best.

 Next I will be planting the seed potatoes in Spring in a grow bag as we have now downsized Limited outdoor space means readapting the gardening - nice new world.
 A word of caution here.
 Using piled up car tyres was once quite common.
 It now seems that these can leach heavy metals into the soil.